etiquettestartshere/effectivetray/CONTRIBUTING.md

 ※ *Please do not change anything to typescript.*

 ## Branches to Target
 - For small fixes, target the branch with the version the smallest increment up from the current release (generally N.N.X).
-Right now, that is <font color=blue>1.0.2</font>.
+Right now, that is **1.0.2**.
 - For fixes in line with a major system release, target the next major release (generally N.X.N).
-Right now, that is <font color=blue>1.1.0</font>.
+Right now, that is **1.1.0**.
 - Generally speaking, make your PR targets branches with current milestones.
 ※ *If the above information becomes inapplicable, perhaps because I forgot to update it, just target the main branch.*